-Another important point is that it’s very difficult to get a good picture of what your head shape actually is until you’ve gone fully bald.
+Another important point is that it’s very difficult to get a good picture of your head shape until you’ve gone fully bald.

 A tip would be to try trimming a very short haircut first, such as an induction-style buzz cut or a crew cut.
 This will give you a very good idea as to what your head shape actually is prior to going fully bald.